tobi-be/BlenderEdmExporter/README.md

 - If you add animations or additional skinnodes the modelviewer has to be restarted to load the model properly.
 - In pose mode at bone properties at relations is an option named Relative Parenting.
 You should enable it.
 Otherwise objects will be exported at wrong positions.
 - Make shure the root bone is not deforming.
 Otherwise it will lead to an error when using skin nodes  (Edit mode-> Bone Properties-> Deform no)
-- Don't use seperation by selection or similar.
-This seems to mess up everything.
-Duplicate the object and remove everything you don't need.
 - Don't use fake user armatures.

 General Rules: